Sumico/ttp/docs/source/Match Variables/Functions.rst

 * pattern(mandatory) - string pattern to check

-This faunction evaluates if match value contains given string pattern, returns False if so and True otherwise.
+This function evaluates if match value contains given string pattern, returns False if so and True otherwise.

 equal
 ------------------------------------------------------------------------------